dparksports/dparksports/README.md

 ### Hi there 👋

-- 🔭 I’m currently working with a startup in LLM
+- 🔭 I like working on deep neural networks
-- 👯 I’m looking to collaborate on a few LLM projects
-- 📫 How to reach me: dpark.sports@gmail.com